ncbi/vadr/documentation/advbuild.md

 position and also the existing stop codon 21 nucleotides downstream.
 I've also added `*` characters at the bottom of the alignment at positions where the sequence and reference model are identical.
-Note that the end of the CDS has the highest number of mismatches, which explains the `indf3pst` alert for this CDS.
+Note that the final few codons of the CDS before the expected stop have the highest number of mismatches, which explains the `indf3pst` alert for this CDS - the blastx alignment stopped prior to the final few codons.

 Because this is such a common characteristic of RSV B sequences, we'd like our model to allow for it and not report any fatal alerts when it